-A fellow of the American College of Emergency Physicians, Dr. David Marcozzi presently serves as the COVID-19 incident commander for the University of Maryland Medical System and the University of Maryland-Baltimore’s Unified Command, an academic 13-hospital and multi-professional campus system.
+A fellow of the American College of Emergency Physicians, Dr. Marcozzi presently serves as the COVID-19 Incident Commander for the University of Maryland Medical System and the University of Maryland-Baltimore’s Unified Command, an academic 13-hospital and multi-professional campus system.

-A subject matter expert in healthcare delivery and disaster response working with federal, state and local partners, Governor Hogan initially selected him to serve on Maryland’s Coronavirus Task Force.
-On December 1, 2020, he was named the senior medical advisor to the governor on COVID-19.
+A subject matter expert in healthcare delivery and disaster response working with federal, state and local partners, Governor Hogan initially selected him to serve on the Maryland’s Coronavirus Task Force and then, on December 1, 2020, he was named the Senior Medical Advisor to the Governor on COVID-19.

-Dr. Marcozzi is a professor and the director of population health within the Department of Emergency Medicine at the University of Maryland School of Medicine and is the assistant chief medical officer for acute care at the University of Maryland Medical Center.
-He also serves as the deputy medical director for mobile integrated health with the Baltimore City Fire Department.
+Dr. Marcozzi is a Professor within the Department of Emergency Medicine at the University of Maryland School of Medicine and is the Chief Clinical Officer/Senior Vice President at the University of Maryland Medical Center.
+He previously served as the Deputy Medical Director for Mobile Integrated Health with the Baltimore City Fire Department.

 Prior to these roles, Dr. Marcozzi served for a decade in the federal government as a senior leader and subject matter expert on health delivery, emergency care and emergency preparedness.
 During his federal tenure, Dr. Marcozzi held positions within the United States Department of Health and Human Services (HHS) and the White House.

-Prior to his federal positions, Dr. Marcozzi completed a congressional fellowship at the U.S. Senate.
-Serving on the Bioterrorism and Public Health Preparedness Subcommittee, he assisted in drafting the Pandemic and All-Hazards Preparedness Act, which became law in 2006.
+Dr. Marcozzi completed a congressional fellowship at the U.S. Senate in 2006, serving on the Bioterrorism and Public Health Preparedness Subcommittee, where he assisted in drafting the Pandemic and All-Hazards Preparedness Act, which became law in 2006.